CodeSinghh/Realtime-ML-Serving-Pipeline/README.md

 </p>
 <p align="center"><b>After Optimization: 773.3 MB</b></p>

-This Docker setup doesn’t do anything fancy on the surface, but it follows the same principles I’d use in a production CI/CD pipeline — clean, minimal, and secure by default.
 📍 You can find the public Docker image here: [dhirajsingh6/ml-model-manager](https://hub.docker.com/r/dhirajsingh6/ml-model-manager)

 ## 🧪 Real-World Model Testing Flow